brunogdz/ApartmentBooking/README.md

 This is a website that you can find apartments and hotels that have rooms available to sleep, you can select how many days you want to use and the price that you'll pay for it.

 You have the Admin part that you can create AD in the system and other users can check it out!

+# Security

+For security we are using [bcryptjs](https://www.npmjs.com/package/bcryptjs)

+and we are using [JWT](https://www.npmjs.com/package/jsonwebtoken)